beeware/Python-Apple-support/README.rst

 It works by downloading, patching, and building a fat binary OpenSSL and Python, and packaging them both in iOS Framework format.

-The ``site-packages`` has the `Rubicon Objective-C`_ library pre-installed.
-This library enables you to have direct access to the iOS system libraries from within the Python environment.

 The binaries support the ``$(ARCHS_STANDARD)`` set - that is, armv7 and arm64.
 This should enable the code to run on: